 Image.
 Setting up the subsetting path

 Now, this solution seems a good alternative until we find some catalog entities that other entities refer to.
 We call catalog entities to those that offer general info such as the catalog of products or services offered by the company.
 Usually it is necessary to transfer them completely and better not to take them through the tree but with a complete transfer process that is faster in such scenarios.
 As a result, our application not only allows you to define trees from roots, but also allows to set which entities will be transfer in its entirety.

-Taking the selective dissociation to the extreme, in Mirage we have implemented an additional functionality, the inbox.
+Taking the selective dissociation to the extreme, in icaria TDM we have implemented an additional functionality, the inbox.
 It is a tool designed for the execution of the subsetting for a very reduced amount of seeds, usually only for one.
 That is, imagine that we are looking for a client in production that we want to move to other environment, instead of executing the whole subset process we could create a request to the inbox to move and decouple this client, using a very friendly interface for any user, independently of his training on the platform.
 In addition, it has the advantage of being a very delimited method that enables data managers to give access to a greater number of users.

 To sum up, these alternatives are extremely useful and needed depending on the characteristics of the installation and the preferences of the users.
 The limitation of space is one of the biggest drawbacks that we usually face, and the selective method is the ideal solution to face this obstacle, obtaining the maximum performance with the least effort.
-Nearly two out of three projects with icaria Mirage use it.
+Nearly two out of three projects with icaria TDM use it.

 Conceptually, this idea is simple, but the definition is relatively laborious, usually the data model is not completely known nor is the right documentation available.
 We tend to test it during the PoC, so part of the needed definition is done.
 However, some improvements in the routes to obtain coherent data are missing.
-To make life easier It is time to create and test a new icaria Mirage plugin whose objective is the discovery of the relationships between data.
+To make life easier it is time to create and test a new icaria TDM plugin whose objective is the discovery of the relationships between data.